morteng/SF4/CONVENTIONS.md

 # Coding Conventions
 - Remember only stipend name is obligatory when creating stipends as a bot will search for and fill out other info later. that includes application deadline.

+Deadlines should be flexible to handle various formats:
+- Full datetime: "2023-12-31 23:59:59"
+- Month/year: "August 2023"
+- Year only: "2023"
-don't be so strict on deadlines, sometimes a stipend deadline is vague, like "in august", sometimes not specified. the syst em must be flexible in handling the stipend info, not strict.
+- Vague descriptions like "in August" should be converted to "August 2023" The system must be flexible in handling stipend info, not strict.

 ## Error Handling
 - Use specific exceptions in try/except blocks